lbw33/personal_notes/Git Cheatsheet.md

 <code>git branch -d [branch]</code> : Deletes specified branch.
 <code>git branch -D [branch]</code> : Deletes branch (regardless of whether it has been merged).
 <code>git merge [branchname]</code> : Merges the [branchname] with the main branch.
+<code>git merge master</code> : Merges the master branch with your current branch.
+>This should be done regularly to stop the branch you are working on from getting too far behind the master.
+>This will highlight any conflicts between your current branch and what has been done to the master branch since you last pulled.
+>If using VS Code this can be done directly from the editor (it will highlight changes and buttons will appear at the top that you can click to accept/compare)
 <code>git checkout --orphan [branch]</code> : Unlinks the specified branch from the current branch.

 ### Excluding Files